LOTEMAX® GEL (loteprednol etabonate ophthalmic gel) 0.5% is indicated for the treatment

 including epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, and varicella, and also in

 mycobacterial infection of the eye and fungal diseases of ocular structures.

 - Prolonged use of corticosteroids, including LOTEMAX, may result in glaucoma with damage to the optic nerve,

 defects in visual acuity and fields of vision.
 Steroids should be used with caution in the presence of glaucoma.

 If this product is used for 10 days or longer, IOP should be monitored.

 - Use of corticosteroids may result in posterior subcapsular cataract formation.

-- Use of corticosteroid medication in the treatment of patients with a history of herpes simplex requires great caution.
-Use of ocular steroids may prolong the course and exacerbate the severity of many viral infections of the eye (including herpes simplex).
+- Employment of a corticosteroid medication in the treatment of patients with a history of herpes simplex requires great caution.
+Use of ocular steroids may prolong the course and may exacerbate the severity of many viral infections of the eye (including herpes simplex).

-- Patients should not wear contact lenses when using LOTEMAX GEL.
+- Patients should not wear contact lenses during their course of therapy with LOTEMAX® GEL.

-- The most common ocular adverse drug reactions were anterior chamber inflammation (5%), eye pain (2%) and foreign body sensation (2%).
+- The most common adverse drug reactions reported in the clinical trials (2-5%) were anterior chamber inflammation, eye pain, and foreign body sensation.

 - You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.